Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Dataset

-\subsection{Dataset}
+\section{Dataset}

 Our evaluation is based on a simulated dataset designed to reflect realistic sound environment conditions.
-It includes speech mixed with diverse background sounds, as well as voice-free audio excerpts.
+It consists of speech mixed with diverse background sounds, as well as voice-free audio excerpts.
 To build this dataset, we combine speech samples from LibriSpeech \cite{panayotov_librispeech_2015} with environmental recordings from SONYC-UST \cite{cartwright_sonyc-ust-v2_2020}.
 LibriSpeech \cite{panayotov_librispeech_2015} is a large-scale corpus of English read speech, designed for training and evaluating automatic speech recognition (ASR) systems.
-It comprises approximately 1,000 hours of audio sampled at 16 kHz, derived from public domain audiobooks recorded by volunteers through the LibriVox project \cite{kearns_librivox_2014}.
-The corpus is segmented into audio clips of up to 35 seconds in duration and includes transcriptions for each clip.

 SONYC-UST-V2 \cite{cartwright_sonyc-ust-v2_2020} is a large-scale, multi-label dataset for urban sound tagging.
-It comprises 18,510 ten-second audio clips, sampled at 48 kHz, and recorded between 2016 and 2019 by a network of over 50 acoustic sensors deployed throughout New York City as part of the Sounds of New York City (SONYC) \cite{bello_sonyc_2019} project.
-Each recording is labeled for the presence of 23 fine-grained urban sound classes.
+It comprises 18,510 ten-second audio clips, sampled at 48 kHz, recorded between 2016 and 2019 by a network of over 50 acoustic sensors deployed throughout New York City as part of the Sounds of New York City (SONYC) \cite{bello_sonyc_2019} project.

 To construct our dataset from SONYC-UST and LibriSpeech, we begin by selecting from the SONYC-UST evaluation set all audio samples annotated with exactly one label among the following sound sources: engine, jackhammer, chainsaw, car horn, siren, music, and dog.
-These classes are selected because they overlap with the AudioSet \cite{gemmeke_audio_2017} ontology, which is used to train most general-purpose audio classification algorithms.
 We then balance this subset by randomly sampling an equal number of recordings per class, resulting in a total of 742 samples.

 Next, we randomly shuffle the LibriSpeech evaluation set and select 371 speech recordings with durations closest to 10 seconds.
 These are then mixed with 371 SONYC-UST recordings, after downsampling both audio sources to a common 44.1 kHz sampling rate.
 Prior to mixing, we normalize both signals to the same root mean square energy (RMSE) and apply a 6 dB gain to the SONYC-UST signal to simulate realistic background noise conditions.
 Finally, the resulting mixture is normalized to its maximum amplitude.